History of the constitution of the United Kingdom: Norman government (1066–1154)

-The king and his court or curia regis was the center of government.
+After the Norman Conquest of 1066, the king and his court or curia regis was the center of government.
 It was where he received counsel, heard complaints and petitions, settled important lawsuits, and conducted state trials.
-The king's closest friends and advisers from among the aristocracy were his familiares.
 At certain times, the king enlarged the court by summoning large numbers of magnates (earls, barons, bishops and abbots) to attend a magnum concilium (Latin for "great council") to discuss national business and promulgate legislation.
 Councils were important venues for building consensus for royal policy.

 As Norman kings spent most of their time in Normandy, it became necessary to appoint agents to govern England in their absence.
 The chief justiciar functioned as the king's chief minister and viceroy with particular responsibility over financial and legal matters.
+The chancellor oversaw the chancery, which was responsible for writing royal documents.